 What Should I Do After a Motorcycle Injury in Fayetteville?

 The period after an accident is often incredibly chaotic and stressful.
 You are coming to terms with your injuries at the same time you are trying to manage the resulting expenses.
 On top of that, you are likely to become trapped in a frustrating and fruitless struggle against notoriously evasive insurance companies, while simultaneously trying to keep an eye on the accident investigation and determining issues of liability.
 It can quickly start to feel like a hopeless and overwhelming nightmare with nowhere to turn for help.

 However, first thing first.
 If you are in a motorcycle accident, your first concern should be getting to a safe location.
 Typically, this means physically moving out of the travel lanes where the vehicles are traveling.
 However, be sure to do this safely.
 If your accident occurred on a highway, other vehicles are likely traveling at high rates of speed and can inflict serious injury or death if you are hit in a secondary accident.
 Once you are safe, you can call 9-1-1 for emergency assistance should you or any other involved party require medical treatment.
 And if you are hurt, don’t try to be a hero.
 Get checked out to rule out any internal injuries or internal bleeding that can later cause serious medical complications or death.

-Why Do Motorcycle Crashes Occur in Fayetteville?
+Why Most Motorcycle Accidents Occur in Fayetteville, AR

 Motorcycle crashes can occur for many reasons, but some of the more common causes include: